ryanfmurphy/AustinCodingAcademy/homework/assignment-2.md

 	4) append

-7) A set is a data structure similar to a list, but the elements of a set have no concept of order.
+7) A set is a data structure similar to a list, but the elements of a set have no concept of order, and each element of a set is unique (unlike lists, which can contain duplicate values).
 However, evaluating if a set contains a specific value is much faster than evaluating if a list contains a specific value.
 Describe a scenario that would be a good use case for a set, and explain why you would choose using a set over using a list.
 Similarly, describe a